Cross-Training Classes

 Triple Threat Level 3 (Grades 2-5, 1 hour per week*) - Musical theatre dance skills applied to musical phrasing, independent application such as rounds and canons with understanding the impact of dramatic choices.

-Triple Threat Level 5 (Grades 5-8, 2 hours per week) - Formal ballet/musical theatre dance techniques with hearing and holding harmonies, understanding who to break down a character to fully embody the character both physically and emotionally.
+Triple Threat Level 5 (Grades 5-8, 2 hours per week*) - Formal ballet/musical theatre dance techniques with hearing and holding harmonies, understanding how to break down a character to fully embody the character both physically and emotionally.

 Drama (Grades 6-12, 1 hour per week*) - Acting techniques from the ground up.
 Finding reality is the actor’s job, learning how to be real on stage without adding caricature.